Climate action

 Net Zero Farms

-Achieve net zero across our UK farms (scope 3) by 2035
+Achieve net zero across our UK farms (Scope 3) by 2035

 Supporting Supply Chain Workers